MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-a-content-database.md

   - Specify a database server to host the new database.

-  - Specify the authentication method that the new database will use and supply an account name and password, if they are necessary.
+  - Specify the authentication method that the new database will use and supply an account name and password, if they're necessary.

     > [!IMPORTANT]
     > The account name and password must already exist as a SQL Server login.